Erigon

 💾 Storage Mode:

---prune.mode=archive.Full Node: Prunes old data to save space.
+--prune.mode=archive.Full Node (Default in v3): Prunes old data to save space.
 Add

 Create the service file: